Background

 Although replication in clinical samples of BPD patients is needed, the present study provides evidence for problems in mentalizing the embodied self from another person's perspective in BPD.

+Indeed, I fully agree.
 Borderline personality disorder people are unable to identify their emotions properly.
 They mislabel emotions.
+Actually, I have a video how borderlines mislabel their emotions.
+Again, search the channel.

-Yes, high empathy, high empathy diminishes their ability to understand and to read people properly, not the other way.
+They also have very heightened empathy, which impairs their ability to understand people properly.
+Yes, high empathy diminishes their ability to understand and to read people properly, not the other way.

 And they have problems with self-monitoring.
 As I mentioned before, they don't see themselves from the outside properly.

-And finally, they have problems with transparency estimation.
 They put all these together, the borderline, exactly like the autistic person, exactly like the narcissist, and to a very large extent, like the covert borderline, is unable to read, to decipher social cues, including body language and interpersonal cues and sexual cues, which would explain, for example, promiscuity.

 This inability to read cues properly, to decode them, and to then proportionately react to them as a dysregulation renders everything disproportionate and dramatic.
-This inability is at the core of cluster B disorders.
-That's why cluster B personality disorders are called dramatic or erratic.

 I think the main problem is actually impaired ability to read cues, environmental, social, sexual, linguistic, body language, everything.
-This is a bridge which leads to ADHD, autism spectrum disorders, and so on.

-So we may need a more unified approach, cross-discipline, connecting multiple mental health issues.
-They have so much in common.
 And to ignore these commonalities in favor of a categorical approach to diagnosis favored by the insurance industry is both counterfactual and academically corrupt, not to mention unethical to the patients.

 If you enjoyed this article, you might like the following: